17 Lessons Learned as A 1st Year Flower Farmer

 “If we could see the miracle of a single flower clearly our whole life would change. ”-Buddha

-Lesson #17: Be Kind To Yourself as a 1st year flower farmer
+Lesson #17: Be Kind and Give Yourself Grace as a 1st year flower farmer

 And lastly, BE KIND TO YOURSELF.
-Give yourself grace to make mistakes.
-Flower farming is a steep learning curve and it can be tough.
+Give yourself grace to make mistakes. starting a cut flower farm is a steep learning curve and it can be tough.
 Sometimes your biggest failures can lead to the best lessons and learning opportunities.
-Each year you will continue to learn and grow.
+Each year as a flower farmer, you will continue to learn and grow.
 Don’t forget to celebrate your wins.
 Did you deliver a bouquet of flowers and make someone’s day?
 Make a list of things you’ve done well and remind yourself that you grew these flowers!

 I am so grateful for all the knowledge that I gained from Floret’s Online Workshop in January of 2020.
 The knowledge and skills I learned in Erin’s flower farming workshop allowed me to truly get my hands dirty and experience flower farming first hand.
 I’m grateful for all the lessons I learned in 2020 and I can’t wait to see my flowers bloom in 2021.

 What do you think?
-Are you ready to try your hand at flower farming or even just a cut flower garden?
+Are you ready to start your own flower farm or maybe even just a backyard cut flower garden?
 What lessons have you learned from farming?
 I’d love to hear from you below.
 AND don’t forget to PIN this post to Pinterest so you can come back to these lessons learned from a 1st year flower farmer.

 Check Out More Flower & Garden Post From The Flowering Farmhouse: